AppertaFoundation/oe_installer/README.md

 </pre>

-At this point you should have a fully working OpenEyes server, reachable at localhost:8888 or 192.168.90.100 You can follow the sections below on [#default-development-tools](Default development tools) and [#additional-development-tools](Additional development tools) should you need them.
+At this point you should have a fully working OpenEyes server, reachable at localhost:8888 or 192.168.90.100 You can follow the sections below on [Default development tools](#default-development-tools) and [Additional development tools](#additional-development-tools) should you need them.

 #### Installing for Windows 7 or later